 ADVICE ON MULTILANGUAGE

-Try not keeping track of the languages they speak or the nitty gritty of the tribe as it can be outright baffling.
+Try not to keep track of the languages they speak or the nitty-gritty of the tribe as it can be outright baffling.
 If you wish to be on a voyage through impossible roads, “this is the place for you my friend.”

 I have lived a better part of my life here and spent my time seeing and living the breathtaking beauty that north-east has to offer.
 Today, I take you on a journey to the Paradise Unexplored.